 The currency in Thailand is the baht.
 Please review the current exchange rate for the baht.

-Voltage: 220 V; Plugs A & C. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plugs A & C. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel